Architectural Decisions

 Consequences

-- Good: One place to secure (file permissions)
+- Good: One place to secure with file permissions

 - Good: Consistent pattern across all apps

-- Bad: Apps see each other's secrets (mitigated by server access control)
+- Bad: Apps share a secrets namespace (mitigated by server access control)

-- Bad: Can't run apps in isolation without full .env
+- Bad: Can't run apps in isolation without the full secret set

 ADR-004: TimescaleDB for Trading Data